Reading time: 3 minutes

 No amount of money could buy that feeling.
 It was generated through gratitude.

 My day flowed easily; a challenge with my bank was laughingly resolved.
 A gift I was seeking that apparently was unavailable was there right in front of me.
-Life flowed to me in generous abandonment.
+Life flowed to me in generous abundance.

 Giving yourself the gift of a gratitude day is wonderful nourishment for your journey to tomorrow.